 Do I need to join the troop my Webelos leader joins?
 No, all members of a den need not join the same troop.
 Nor is there a designated troop that a Webelos Scout must join, although some packs have a close affiliation with a troop.
 Most troops welcome any new Scout that would like to join them.

 What about the Arrow of Light Requirements?
 The Arrow of Light requires Webelos Scouts to visit at least one Boy Scout troop and complete an application to join.
-It is recommend that they visit several troops to see how different troops do things.
+It is recommended that they visit several troops to see how different troops do things.
 Every troop has its own traditions, activities, and level of adventure.
-Each Scout need to find one that is right for them.
+Each Scout needs to find one that is right for them.
 If possible, a parent/guardian and Webelos Scout should attend an overnight campout as a guest of a troop.
 Contact the troop(s) you are interested in setting up a visit and go with your Scout to help them assess the troop.

 What should I ask when I visit?
 During your visit, there are things to ask and observe.
-There is no “right” answer to these questions, but you want a troop you and your son will feel comfortable with.
+There is no “right” answer to these questions, but you want a troop you and the Scout will feel comfortable with.
 Don’t be afraid to ask about the troop.
 They will be proud to tell you about themselves.